-Using wastewater and river water for irrigation agricultural activities in is widespread in Nevsehir Province.
-Kizilirmak River, which passes through residential areas, is exposed to very heavy amounts of domestic and industrial (Duman Kar. pollutants and 2012).
-Therefore, the water quality of the river water has fallen by a significant amount and there is the danger of exposure to heavy metal contamination.
+Using wastewater and river water for activities irrigation in agricultural widespread Nevsehir Province. in Kizilirmak River, which passes through residential areas, is exposed to very heavy amounts of domestic and industrial (Duman and Kar.
+2012). pollutants Therefore, the water quality of the river water has fallen by a significant amount and there is the danger of exposure to heavy metal contamination.